Canon 1000D vs 760D

 Both the 1000D and the 760D have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the 760D was followed by the Canon 77D.

-So how do things add up?
-Which of the two cameras – the Canon 1000D or the Canon 760D – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Canon 1000D and the Canon 760D?
 Below is a summary of the relative strengths of each of the two contestants.